TIMELINE - A brief history of Detroit's fiscal problems

 - Just days later, the review team concluded Detroit had a serious financial problem, triggering a deeper probe that could lead to the appointment of an emergency financial manager.

 - The governor on Dec.
 27 signed a new emergency manager law to take the place of the law repealed by voters in November.
-The new law, which takes effect on March 28, gives fiscally struggling cities and school district options for dealing with their problems.
+The new law, which takes effect in late March, gives fiscally struggling cities and school district options for dealing with their problems.

 - An audit released on Jan.
 3 showed Detroit’s cumulative deficit jumped to $326.6 million at the end of fiscal 2012 on June 30, from $196.6 million in fiscal 2011.